Travel

 Attractions and Experiences

 Visitors to Kyllang Waterfall are treated to a mesmerizing view of water plunging down rocky cliffs into a clear pool below.
-The surrounding forest trails are rich in flora and fauna, including various bird species and endemic plants, making it perfect for short treks and nature walks.
+The surrounding forest trails are rich in flora and fauna, including various bird species and endemic plants, making them perfect for short treks and nature walks.

 The serene environment encourages travelers to relax, meditate, or simply enjoy the refreshing atmosphere.
 The waterfall is especially scenic during the post-monsoon season when the water flow is steady and the surrounding hills are lush and green.